-A more physical representation of the damping is given by the PK-Method proposed by Hassig [21].
+A more physical representation of the damping is given by the PK-Method proposed by Hassig [20].
 This leads to an eigenvalue problem of second order, which is converted into an eigenvalue problem of first order but of double size.
-The result are complex conjugate eigenvalue pairs, which are more difficult to interpret physically, especially with respect to the rigid body modes.
-Also, the sample points are defined by the flight speed, which gives nicer flutter curves, but requires an iterative procedure to match the reduced frequency with the flight speed for every mode and at every sample point.
-In this implementation, the iteration scheme as proposed by Rodden [38] is used.
+The sample points are defined by the flight speed, which gives nicer flutter curves, but requires an iterative procedure to match the reduced frequency with the flight speed for every mode and at every sample point.
+In this implementation, the iteration scheme as proposed by Rodden [39] is used.
 Because at low flight speeds the reduced frequency may become very large, only a linear inter- and extrapolation of the aerodynamic matrices is feasible.